cwccode/laravel-contracts/readme.md

+:warning: **This package has been abandonned.**

+I can't promise it will get baked into [Laravel](https://github.com/laravel/framework), but it has popped up on [Taylor Otwell's radar](https://twitter.com/taylorotwell/status/1440364082037592068), so it could happen 🤞

 # Laravel Contract Command

 `cwccode/laravel-contracts` is a package that adds a `make:contract` command to Laravel, to create interfaces for your application.